 What foods are bad for fertility?

 As previously mentioned, following a balanced diet is important for your overall health, including your reproductive health.
-So of course, while there are specific nutrients, minerals, and foods that can potentially help support your chances of getting pregnant, there are a handful of foods that may have negative effects.
+So of course, while there are specific nutrients, minerals, and foods that can potentially help support your chances of getting pregnant and having a healthy pregnancy, there are a handful of foods that may have negative effects.

 The study published in the American Journal of Obstetrics and Gynecology (which we spoke a little about earlier) also found that diets high in saturated or trans fat can impact your fertility .
 This means a diet rich in red and processed meats, potatoes, sweets, and sweetened drinks may not do a great job at keeping your reproductive system in good shape.